LambdAurora/LambDynamicLights/README.md

 ## 📖 What's this mod?

-It's dark outside, very dark...
+It's dark outside, extremely dark...
-You can't see a lot in the darkness, you wished you had a torch, or a lantern to hold and see in the light...
+You can't see a lot in the darkness, you wish you had a torch, or a lantern to hold and see in the light...

-And this is possible with this mod as it adds dynamic lights to the game.
+And this is now possible with this mod as it adds dynamic lights to the game.
-Now you will be able to see in the darkness thanks to your torch!
+You can see in the darkness thanks to your torch now!

 This mod adds dynamic lights to Minecraft.
 Dynamic lights are lights created by an entity holding an item which makes light as a block, or create by an entity on fire, etc.

 [Trailer](https://www.youtube.com/embed/r8r1TNG45tM?wmode=transparent)

 Searching other mods to replace OptiFine?
-[Check out that list!](https://gist.github.com/LambdAurora/1f6a4a99af374ce500f250c6b42e8754)
+[Check out this list!](https://gist.github.com/LambdAurora/1f6a4a99af374ce500f250c6b42e8754)

 ## ✅ Features: